Thousands of supporters of jailed former Pakistani PM Khan rally to demand his release - ExBulletin

 Thousands of supporters of jailed former Pakistani PM Khan rally to demand his release

-PESHAWAR, Pakistan (AP) — Thousands of supporters of Pakistan's jailed former prime minister rallied Monday in the country's volatile northwest to mark the first anniversary of his arrest and demand his immediate release, officials said.
+Thousands of supporters of Pakistan's jailed former prime minister rallied in the country's volatile northwest on Monday to mark the first anniversary of his arrest and demand his immediate release, officials said.

-The protest is part of a campaign by Imram Khan's opposition Pakistan Tehreek-e-Insaf (PTI) party to pressure the current government of Prime Minister Shehbaz Sharif to release him without further delay.
+The protest is part of a campaign by Imran Khan's opposition Pakistan Tehreek-e-Insaf (PTI) party to pressure the current government of Prime Minister Shehbaz Sharif to release him without further delay.

 The rally took place in Swabi, a town in Khyber Pakhtunkhwa province where Khan's party is in power.